Welcome to today's edition of the Rush 24-7 podcast.

 No one's touched upon this, and you're the one that needs to know it.

-And Gul G uh Governor Milliken thought this would really harm the Catholic schools and they are always been seen as a vital part of a healthy neighborhood.
+And they have always been seen as a vital part of a healthy neighborhood.

 It really integral.

-And um the b the ballot proposal got shot down and in Detroit particularly, what you saw in the next few years was the closing of Catholic schools.
+And in Detroit, particularly, what you saw the next few years was the closing of Catholic schools.

 And the reason that's so important is because Obama really is doing the same thing today.

-And with the mandate he's going to force, as the the bishops and cardinals have rightly said, we'll we're gonna have to close our schools.
+And with the mandate, he's going to force, as the bishops and cardinals have rightly said, we're going to have to close our schools.

-And if we close those schools, not only will neighborhoods uh lose out, state budgets will implode because they'll have to take on the cost of educating Catholic school kids and what's going on in Chicago.
+And if we close those schools, not only will neighborhoods lose out, state budgets will implode because they'll have to take on the cost of educating Catholic school kids.

 Didn't he just fire a thousand teachers he can't afford?